-If you have chosen the Complete Line Mode (p.91) additional options are available on this group page.
+If you have chosen the Complete Line Mode (p.85) then additional options are available on this group page.

-Select Restart After Wrong Move and the program will repeat the same line if you made any mistake along the whole line.
+Select Restart After Wrong Move and the program will repeat the same line whenever you make any mistake during the line.

-Always Demo Line First will let the program demo each line first by playing both sides before you are asked to take over your side while the program will play only the opposite color.
+Always Demo Line First will make the program demo each line first by playing both sides before you commence the training session.
 This is particular useful if you have yet to get familiar with a new opening or topic.